tkubica12/azure-workshops/w-terraform-on-azure/README.md

 [guide](./docs/02-module.md)

 # Lab 3 - More advanced concepts: versioning, conditions, structure inputs and abstractions, cycles
-In this lab we will start from two modules - one for Azure SQL and one for Azure WebApp and introduce concepts such as conditions, loops, your own abstractions and versioning.
+In this lab we will introduce concepts such as conditions, loops, your own abstractions, versioning and more.

 [guide](./docs/03-advancedContepts.md)